ReactionMamba: Generating Short & Long Human Reaction Sequences: Experiments

+The \textbf{ReMoS}~\cite{ghosh2024remos} framework employs a decoupled architecture consisting of independent body and hand diffusion modules.
+We retrained both modules on each of the three evaluation datasets, strictly following the implementation guidelines provided by the authors~\cite{anindita127ReMoS}.

-Interformer \cite{ChopinInterformer2023} is a Transformer-based model for reaction generation that we retrained on each of the 3 datasets used in the experiments following the protocol used by \cite{ghosh2024remos}.
-Ready-to-react \cite{cen2025_ready_to_react}, in contrast, employs an online reaction policy that conditions motion generation on the past trajectories of both interacting agents, enabling immediate and context-aware responses.
-In our experiments, we specifically adopt the reaction generation mode of Ready-to-React, which allows to generate the agents future movement based on its past history and the opponents motion.
-However, due to issues with preprocessing while following the protocol of the original implementation \cite{ready_to_react_repo}, we do not present results of Ready-to-React on the InterX dataset for the sake of fairness.
+\textbf{Interformer}~\cite{ChopinInterformer2023}, a Transformer-based architecture for reaction synthesis, was retrained on all datasets adhering to the experimental protocol established in~\cite{ChopinInterformer2023, ghosh2024remos}. \textbf{Ready-to-React}~\cite{cen2025_ready_to_react} uses an online reaction policy that conditions motion generation on the historical trajectories of both interacting agents to enable context-aware responses.
+In our experiments, we use its reaction generation mode to predict an agent's future movement based on its past states and the lead agent's motion.
+However, due to unresolved preprocessing inconsistencies encountered when following the original implementation~\cite{ready_to_react_repo}, we exclude Ready-to-React results for the InterX dataset to maintain the integrity and fairness of the comparative analysis.

+\textbf{Think-Then-React}~\cite{tan2025think} is a multi-steps framework that combines a VQ-VAE (Vector-Quantized Variational Autoencoder)~\cite{VQAE2017} motion tokenizer and a language-model-based reasoning function for action-to-reaction generation.
+We use the official checkpoints and evaluation protocol on InterX without retraining to ensure a fair comparison.

+The \textbf{Seq2SeqMamba}~\cite{gu2024mambalineartimesequencemodeling} baseline is a deterministic sequence-to-sequence model based on the Mamba architecture.
+It directly maps the observed action sequence to the corresponding reaction sequence, without latent variables, stochastic sampling, or explicit conditioning on the initial reaction pose.
+This baseline is used to assess whether a strong temporal backbone alone is sufficient for reaction motion synthesis.